davidlucio/pastwork/README.md

 /** Project 1 -- Paywall **/
 Paymeter / story tracking system created for Seattle Times

 /** Project 2 -- Sock Module **/
 Feedback Module created for dev.windows.com

-/** Project 3 -- Landing Page Builder NEWEST **/
+/** Project 3 -- Landing Page Builder (NEWEST) **/
 A dynamic landing page creation tool, meant for non-developers to be able to quickly make branded marketing campaigns without dev oversight.
 Pages created through the tool would be responive, include Eloqua form injection and validation, and adhere to Getty Images & iStockPhoto design standards.
+This subdirectory is not completely up-to-date.